e-fever/qimmutable/README.md

 (4) Works for any data structure

-You just need to write a conversion function, QSyncable will do the rest for you.
+You just need to write a conversion function, QImmutable will do the rest for you.

 (5) Simple update method

 No matter what kind of update happen, just convert your data structure to QVariantList, pass it to DiffRunner, then patch a model.

-Why use QSyncable for QML?
+Why use QImmutable for QML?
 --------------------------

 (1) Use JsonListModel to wrap your Javascript object.